CederGroupHub/smol/README.md

   from local updates in order to quickly compute properties and changes in properties for specified supercell sizes.
-- Flexible toolset to sample cluster expansions using Monte Carlo with canonical and semigrand canonical and charge neutral semi grand canocnical ensembles using a Metropolis sampler.
+- Flexible toolset to sample cluster expansions using Monte Carlo with canonical, semigrand canonical, and charge neutral semigrand canonical ensembles using a Metropolis sampler.

 **smol** is built on top of [pymatgen](https://pymatgen.org) so any pre/post